Suspense and Surprise in European Football: Real Matches

-Figure \ref{fig:suspense_surprise_isa} in Appendix \ref{sec:timetrendapp} presents box plots for the top teams, Juventus, Napoli, and Internazionale, alongside the averages of all other teams in the Italian Serie A. Figure \ref{fig:suspense_isa} shows that suspense values in the 2010/11 season were initially clustered closely together, , just around the lower bound of the benchmark range.
-Over time, particularly in matches involving Juventus, suspense values regularly fell below the benchmark.
-Toward the end of the sample period, suspense values appear to converge again, with most teams falling within the benchmark range, except for Internazionale, which won the 2023/24 season by a margin of 19 points.
-Interestingly, in 2023/24, Juventus recorded the highest suspense values among all teams, well within the benchmark range.
+Figure \ref{fig:suspense_surprise_isa} presents box plots for the top teams, Juventus, Napoli, and Internazionale, alongside the mean values of all other teams in the Italian Serie A.

-With regard to surprise, Figure \ref{fig:surprise_isa} shows that values remained consistently within the benchmark range, and no top team ever generated surprise values significantly below it.
-The linear regression results in Table \ref{tab:time_trends_isa} in Appendix \ref{sec:timetrendapp} do not indicate any notable trends in Serie A, except for a decline in both suspense and surprise in matches involving Internazionale, with estimated decreases of 2.2\% and 2.0\% per season, respectively.
+Figure \ref{fig:suspense_isa} shows that suspense values in the 2010/11 season were initially clustered closely together, just around the lower bound of the benchmark range.
+Over time, however, particularly in matches involving Juventus, suspense values regularly fell below the benchmark.
+Toward the end of the sample period, suspense values appear to converge again, with most teams falling within the benchmark range, except for Internazionale, which won, for instance, the 2023/24 season by a margin of 19 points.
+Interestingly, in 2023/24, Juventus recorded the highest mean of suspense, which was even higher than the mean value of all other teams and well within the benchmark range.
+With regard to surprise, Figure \ref{fig:surprise_isa} shows that values most often remained within the benchmark range.
+However, several lower-ranked teams again recorded isolated team-seasons with low suspense and/or surprise values, including Pescara (2012/13 and 2016/17, with 22 and 18 points, respectively), Benevento (2017/18, with 21 points), and Hellas Verona (2017/18, with 25 points).
+For a full list of team-seasons with mean suspense and/or surprise values that fall significantly below the benchmark range, see Panels A and B of Table \ref{tab:seriea_suspense_cond} in Appendix \ref{sec:team_seasons}.

-In the French Ligue 1, only suspense values in matches involving Paris Saint-Germain frequently fall significantly below the lower bound of the benchmark range (see Figure \ref{fig:suspense_surprise_fl1} in Appendix \ref{sec:timetrendapp}).
-Similar patterns are observed for surprise, although the differences are not statistically significant.
-Linear regressions reveal a significant negative trend in both suspense (approximately 3.1\% decrease per season) and surprise (approximately 2.4\% decrease per season) for matches involving Paris Saint-Germain, with no changes observed for other teams (see Table \ref{tab:time_trends_fl1}).
+The linear regression results in Table~\ref{tab:time_trends_isa} do not indicate any notable overall trends in Serie A. However, matches involving Juventus exhibit an additional increase in suspense of approximately 1.4\% per season relative to the baseline trend.
+By contrast, matches involving Internazionale show additional declines in suspense and surprise of approximately 2.1\% and 2.4\% per season, respectively.